MyPureCloud/genesys-spark/docs/migration-guides/v4/shadows.md

 Example:

-- Replace `.gux-shadow-10` class with the following `box-shadow` styling.
+- Replace `.gux-shadow-10` class with the following `box-shadow` value outlined in the table above.

 ```diff
 .gux-container {